About the Network

 The Network’s mandate is to provide care and support to patients who have acquired COVID-19 and who experience persistent symptoms.

-This work puts B.C. at the forefront of a global effort to gain new knowledge and provide coordinated care for people with Long COVID.
-It provides leadership in post-COVID-19 care that is founded on evidence from research.
+This work puts B.C. at the forefront of a global effort to gain new knowledge and provide coordinated care for people with long COVID.
+It provides leadership in long COVID care that is founded on evidence from research.

 The work of the Post-COVID-19 Interdisciplinary Clinical Care Network is:

-- Interdisciplinary: The Post-COVID-19 Recovery Clinic brings different perspectives and expertise to patients’ care and treatment plans, including nurses, social workers, physiotherapists and occupational therapists.
+• Interdisciplinary: The Post-COVID Recovery Clinic brings different perspectives and expertise to patients’ care and treatment plans, including nurses, social workers, physiotherapists and occupational therapists.
 As needed, clinic staff will connect patients with physician specialists.

 Established in fall 2020, the Post-COVID-19 Interdisciplinary Clinical Care Network includes clinicians, academics, and patients who provide leadership to long-COVID recovery care in BC by strengthening collaboration, developing clinical best practices, coordinating research, and enhancing access to care.
 PHSA provides provincial oversight and support to the Network.